crunchmail/crunchmail-client-php/docs/entities.rst

 -----------------

 :Method: ``addRecipients($recipient)``
-:Summary: ask the API to add the recipient(s) to the list of message's
+:Summary: Ask the API to add the recipient(s) to the list of message's
           recipients.
 :Parameters:
     - ``Mixed $recipient`` either a string or an array of recipients